UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/comprehensions_lab.rst

     a.
 Do this with one set comprehension for each set.

     b.
-What if you had a lot more than 3? -- Don't Repeat Yourself (DRY)
+What if you had a lot more than 3? -- Don't Repeat Yourself (DRY).

-       - create a sequence that holds all three sets
+       - create a sequence that holds all the divisors you might want -- could be 2,3,4, or could be any other arbitrary divisors.

-       - loop through that sequence to build the sets up -- so no repeated code.
+       - loop through that sequence to build the sets up -- so no repeated code. you will end up with a list of sets -- one set for each divisor in your sequence.

+       - The idea here is that when you see three (Or more!) lines of code that are almost identical, then you you want to find a way to generalize that code and have it act on a set of inputs, so the actual code is only written once.

     c.
 Extra credit:  do it all as a one-liner by nesting a set comprehension inside a list comprehension.
 (OK, that may be getting carried away!)